Search and Society: Reimagining Information Access for Radical Futures: Introduction

-Information retrieval (IR) research needs to explicitly articulate the sociotechnical imaginaries~\citep{jasanoff2009containing, jasanoff2015dreamscapes} that underpin the design and development of information access technologies, and develop theories of change~\citep{weiss1995nothing, brest2010power, taplin2012theory, wiki:TheoryOfChange} in context of these diverse perspectives. \citet{jasanoff2015dreamscapes} define \emph{sociotechnical imaginaries} as ``collectively held, institutionally stabilized, and publicly performed visions of desirable futures, animated by shared understandings of forms of social life and social order attainable through, and supportive of, advances in science and technology''.
+\paragraph{What do we propose?} In this paper, we argue that IR research, instead of adopting a reactionary strategy of trying to mitigate potential social harms from emerging technologies by developing new fairness and transparency interventions, should aim to proactively set the research agenda for the kinds of systems we \emph{should} build inspired by diverse explicitly stated sociotechnical imaginaries.
+Towards that goal, IR research needs to explicitly articulate the sociotechnical imaginaries~\citep{jasanoff2009containing, jasanoff2015dreamscapes} that underpin the design and development of information access technologies, and develop theories of change~\citep{weiss1995nothing, brest2010power, taplin2012theory, wiki:TheoryOfChange}. \citet{jasanoff2015dreamscapes} define \emph{sociotechnical imaginaries} as ``collectively held, institutionally stabilized, and publicly performed visions of desirable futures, animated by shared understandings of forms of social life and social order attainable through, and supportive of, advances in science and technology''.
 These shared visions do not only imagine but also co-produce our futures through development and government of digital technologies~\citep{mager2021future}.
 Diverse imaginaries promoted by different corporations, professional communities, political organizations, and social movements can coexist ``in tension or in a productive dialectical relationship''~\citep{jasanoff2015dreamscapes}.